-“Godzilla” in the Harbor…looks like quite the ride Smile
+“Godzilla” in the Harbor…looks like quite the ride

 We wanted to see a few sites today as our list is ginormous.
 So off we headed to the USS Constitution.
 It is free to see the ship but the museum requests a donation of $5 per person.
 The ship was launched in 1797 and is the oldest commissioned warship still afloat today.
 She has NEVER lost a battle, and when the British cannon balls started bouncing off her sides they gave her the nick name “Old Ironsides”.
 She was NEVER made of iron, only Georgia oak.